-Chemicals in your household products may be negatively affecting your hormones, says a recent study by the WHO (World Health Organization).
-The study, “State of the Science of Endocrine Disrupting Chemicals,” says pesticides, plasticizers and product additives contain endocrine disrupting chemicals (EDCs).
+Chemicals in the everyday products we use in our homes may be negatively affecting our hormones, says a newly-released study by WHO, the World Health Organization.
+The study, titled “State of the Science of Endocrine Disrupting Chemicals,” says pesticides, plasticizers and product additives contain endocrine-disrupting chemicals (EDCs).
 They act like synthetic hormones, throwing off the body’s natural hormonal system.
-Hormones are chemical messengers produced by the glands in our endocrine system and released in our blood, affecting everything from mood to metabolism.
+A hormone is a chemical messenger produced in the glands in our endocrine system and released in our blood and affects everything from mood to metabolism.

 Beth is presenting a workshop at Esalen: How to Stay Healthy in a Toxic World: Change Your Home Environment, Change Your Life May 31-June 2nd in Big Sur, CA.

 What if you could stay healthy by simply changing your home environment?
 Every day we’re exposed to hundreds of untested chemicals — from additives in food, to endocrine disruptors in cosmetics, to fumes in household cleaners.
 These comprise our “body burden” and can exacerbate allergies, asthma, fatigue, cough, headache, and more serious health conditions.